kriszyp/cobase/README.md

 }
 ProjectTotalHours.for(projectId).valueOf() -> get the total hours of the tasks for a project
 ```
 Note that the `reduceBy` function is slightly different than a JavaScript `reduce` function in that both the inputs may be the output from previous `reduceBy` calls.
+A `reduceBy` operation must be side-effect free, commutative (order of execution can be rearranged), associative (grouping of execution can rearranged), and referentially transparent (same inputs should always produce same output).

 ### Relation
 Not yet implemented.
 The Relation class defines a relation between two entities, effectively using the Join function to conveniently take two related tables and produce two tables that have their referenced data included.
 ```
-import { Relation } from 'cobase'
+import Task ...
+export class Project extends Cached.with({
+	tasks: [Task.relatedBy('projectId')]
+}) {

+}

+export class Task extends Cached {
+	Source = Test
+}
+import Project
+export class TestWithProject extends Task.with({
+	project: Project
+})

+Project.withRelation(Task, {
+	by: 'projectId',
+	property: 'tasks',
+	many: true,
+})

+Task.withRelation(Project, {
+	property: 'project',
+	many: false
+})

 const { From: TaskWithProject, To: ProjectWithTasks } = Relation({
 	From: Task,